-Fiat Chrysler, Peugeot owner agree binding $50 billion merger deal
+Long road ahead as Fiat Chrysler, Peugeot agree $50 billion merger

 The companies did not clarify what would happen when Tavares leaves.
 Two sources close to PSA told Reuters last week that French stakeholders were seeking reassurances they would retain a numerical advantage on the board.

-A shock lawsuit by General Motors filed last month against FCA in the United State over alleged union bribing did not affect the merger terms, FCA CEO Mike Manley told reporters, reiterating the claim was “meritless”.
+A shock lawsuit by General Motors (GM.N) filed last month against FCA in the United State over alleged union bribing did not affect the merger terms, FCA CEO Mike Manley told reporters, reiterating the claim was “meritless”.

 Manley said he hoped FCA would “now dispose of that quickly” and if not, the company would defend itself vigorously.